sugar

 By now you likely know how detrimental highly processed, granulated white sugar is to your health.
-If you need a refresher, here are some of the many ways white sugar wreaks havoc on your biochemistry, courtesy of UCSF’s Dr. Robert Lustig, a crusader against sugar and author of Fat Chance:
+But do you know the truth about natural sweeteners?
+If you need a refresher on sugars, here are some of the many ways white sugar wreaks havoc on your biochemistry, courtesy of UCSF’s Dr. Robert Lustig, a crusader against sugar and author of Fat Chance:

-• Sugar makes you want to eat more—and move less!
+• Makes you want to eat more—and move less!

 If sugar is this harmful, it makes good sense to minimize or eliminate it altogether.
 But some occasions just call for a sweet treat!
 In those instances, you CAN have your cake and eat it too—with these 5 sweet, all-natural alternatives: